spacelift-io/user-documentation/docs/integrations/slack.md

 Any Stack with this policy attached will be accessible for writing from this Slack channel - but no other!

-{% hint style="info" %}
+!!! info
     Note that different commands may have different required levels of access, so you can create a more granular policies - for example giving a _#devops_ channel _Write_ access, while giving only _Read_ access to various "notifications" channels.
-{% endhint %}

 ### Available slash commands